VoidXH/Cinema-Shader-Pack/README.md

    * [Gamma Correction](./Shaders/Gamma%20Correction.hlsl): Simple gamma correction
    * [Reframe](./Shaders/Reframe.hlsl): Keep content in the screen's largest given area by ratio
    * [Screen File](./Shaders/Screen%20File.hlsl): 6-point single projector geometry correction
-   * [S-Log to SDR](./Shaders/S-Log%20to%20SDR.hlsl): Try to get the SDR part of S-Log HDR content
+   * [HDR to SDR](./Shaders/HDR%20to%20SDR.hlsl): Try to get the SDR part of HDR content
 5. Warpers<br />
    Specific splitters for special setups, including triple projection.
    * [ScreenXizer - Cinerama](./Shaders/ScreenXizer%20-%20Cinerama.hlsl): Warp screen edges to side screens with cylinder wrapping
    * [ScreenXizer - Cubemap](./Shaders/ScreenXizer%20-%20Cubemap.hlsl): Warp screen edges to side screens with cube wrapping

+## 3. HDR tutorial
+The *HDR to SDR* shader works for both SDR conversion and limited to full HDR content display.
+The default configuration values are fine for regular displays, but you can set it up to actual HDR light values, up to 10000 nits.
+To get the most out of your screen, push the light output to the maximum and set the peak luminance accordingly.
+If you don't have a luminance meter, just set it to the largest value where the shadows look right.

-## Licence
+## 4. Licence
 The source code is given to you for free, but without any warranty.
 It is not guaranteed to work, and the developer is not responsible for any damages from the use of the software.
 You are allowed to make any modifications, and release them for free.
 If you release a modified version, you have to link this repository as its source.
 You are not allowed to sell any part of the original or the modified version.
 You are also not allowed to show advertisements in the modified software.
 If you include these code or any part of the original version in any other project, these terms still apply.